PLA is the most popular type of 3D printing filament. It’s easy to use and produces high-quality prints.

 4. Adjust the Slicer Settings

-If leveling your print bed and cleaning the print bed doesn’t solve the problem, it’s time to look at your slicer settings.
+If leveling your print bed and cleaning it doesn’t solve the problem, it’s time to look at your slicer settings.

 Bed Temperature